This quick guide and video will show you how to print address labels from Excel, in less than 5 minutes.

 - Select ‘Zip Code’

-Once you’ve setup your first Label, then select ‘Update Labels’.
-This will update all your other Labels so that they match the same format as your first Label.
+Once you’ve setup your first, new Label, then select ‘Update Labels’.
+This will select labels and update all your other Labels so that they match fields and the same format as your first Label.

 Finish & Merge

-We recommend printing just one page of Labels to start.
+We suggest that you preview results first, and then printing just one page of Labels to start.
 This way you can make sure that the Labels are printing properly before you print all the other Labels.

 Other Helpful Resources

-How To Print Mailing Address Labels From Excel FAQs
+How To Print Address Labels From Excel FAQs

 [Q]Will “Or Current Resident” fit on to the Avery 5160 (30 on a sheet) address labels?[A]Yes it will.